I'm a fishing enthusiast that hates to throw things away. Learn how to fix your net like me so you don't have to buy a new one!

-Any angler who has a cast net knows the perils or getting it caught or stuck on something or having too many or too big of fish in the net.
-This usually results in a rip or hole in the net allowing bait to escape if left unrepaired.
-The common method or basically puling the torn pieces together and stitching it together like you do would do to a wound.
-This does remove the hole, but it makes the net uneven and creates "pockets" elsewhere in the net and doesn't let the net open up completely like it should.
+Any angler who has a cast net knows the perils of getting it caught or stuck on something or having too many or too big of fish in the net.
+This usually results in a rip or hole in the net allowing the bait to escape if left unrepaired.
+The common method or basically puling the torn pieces together and stitching them together as you do would do to a wound.
+This does remove the hole, but it makes the net uneven and creates "pockets" elsewhere in the net.
+It doesn't let the net open up completely as it should.

 The following instructions will allow you to repair two types of holes, the first being a horizontal or vertical rip and the second being a larger gaping hole.